FunctionPoint/rpn-ts/README.md

 ## Running the RPN compiler

 With VSCode, open the project workspace file "rpn-ts.code-workspace".\
-First install de npm dependencies with this command:
+First install the npm dependencies with this command:

 	npm install